 No, FSOs should work with their IT partners and other company subject matter experts to ensure their organizations appropriately implement CUI requirements.
-Their priority is to ensure company compliance with Contractual CUI safeguarding requirements.
+Their priority is to ensure company compliance with CUI protection guidance.

 WHERE TO LEARN MORE

 GOVERNING DOCUMENTS

 The following policies are important for understanding and managing CUI.